MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 * **Deploy directly to the cloud:** All app templates include deployment scripts that allows you to host all required services in Microsoft Azure or the Power Platform.
 * **Recommended sample code:** The app templates conform to recommended best practices around security and infrastructure.
 All community submitted changes to the app templates are reviewed to ensure conformance.
-* **Customizable and extensible:** While all app templates can be deployed with minimal configuration, we provide the entire code base and deployment scripts so that you can easily customize or extend them to fit your unique needs.
+* **Customizable and extensible:** While all app templates are deployed with minimal configuration, we provide the entire code base and deployment scripts so that you can easily customize or extend them to fit your unique needs.
 * **Detailed documentation:** All app templates are accompanied by end-to-end documentation on solution architecture, deployment, and configuration steps.

 ## Adoption Bot &#9734;

-Adoption Bot is a user care chat bot built with Power Virtual Agent for Teams (PVA).
-It can be considered as the PVA version of FAQPlus.
+Adoption Bot is a user care chat bot built with Power Virtual Agent for Teams PVA.
+It is considered as the PVA version of FAQ Plus.
 Adoption Bot answers 100+ common questions about Microsoft 365 and Teams.
 You can edit the existing topics, add your own topics, and ingest existing FAQs.
-If users need additional help, Adoption Bot can connect them to experts or even be extended to open service tickets with premium flow connectors.This bot can be installed on it's own or built into a custom app like the [Adoption Hub](aka.ms/theadoptionhub).
+If users need additional help, Adoption Bot can connect them to experts or even be extended to open service tickets with premium flow connectors.
+This bot is self-installed or built into a custom app like the [Adoption Hub](aka.ms/theadoptionhub).

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-adopt-bot)

 ## Appointment Manager &#9734;

 Appointment Manager is a Teams app template to help businesses create, manage, and conduct virtual appointments with consumers through Teams.
-New appointment requests from consumers are visible in Teams channels, where they can quickly be assigned and reassigned to staff in a team.
-Appointment requests can be viewed at team or personal levels through custom tabs.
+New appointment requests from consumers are visible in Teams channels, where they are quickly assigned and reassigned to staff in a team.
+Appointment requests are viewed at team or personal levels through custom tabs.
 Every appointment is associated with a Teams online meeting, hence the staff and consumers can easily join the meeting at the scheduled time.

 The app template integrates with Microsoft Bookings for easy appointment management.
 Scheduled appointments automatically appear on assigned staff members' calendars, and consumers receive customizable email notifications and reminders with embedded meeting links.